Ethernet Ring Protection Switching: G.8032v1

 In ERPS there is a central node called RPL Owner Node which blocks one of the ports to ensure that there is no loop formed for the Ethernet traffic.
 The link blocked by the RPL owner node is called the Ring Protection Link or RPL.
 The node at the other end of the RPL is known as RPL Neighbor Node.
 It uses R-APS control messages to coordinate the activities of switching on/off the RPL link.

 Any failure along the ring triggers a R-APS (SF) (R-APS signal fail) message along both directions from the nodes adjacent to the failed link after these nodes have blocked the port facing the failed link.
 On obtaining this message, RPL owner unblocks the RPL port.
 (Note that a single link failure anywhere in the ring ensures a loop free topology.)

 During the recovery phase when the failed link gets restored the nodes adjacent to the restored link send R-APS (NR) (R-APS no request) messages.
-On obtaining this message, the RPL owner block the RPL port and then sends a R-APS(NR, RB) (R-APS no request, RPL blocked) message.
+On obtaining this message, the RPL owner blocks the RPL port and then sends a R-APS(NR, RB) (R-APS no request, RPL blocked) message.
 This will cause all other nodes other than RPL owner in the ring to unblock all the blocked ports.

 This protocol is robust enough to work for unidirectional failure and multiple link failure scenarios in a ring topology.
 It includes a mechanism to force switch (FS) or manual switch (MS) which is used in field maintenance scenarios.